snotknot/blog/_posts/2022-03-15-secThreadP1.markdown

 - Virtual Machine knowledge and experience
 - Linux fundamentals

+  Don't overthink it.
+They're not that advanced/technicall, notice the keyword "fundamentals".
+You don't have to get your PHD in computer science, networking, or linux.

 ## Don't meet the prerequisites?

 If you currently do not meet the bar when it comes to the listed prerequisites, this section will provide you with some material to help jump start your journey.